aristov/jste/README.md

 ## Example

-HTool can be used both in NodeJS and in the browser:
+JSTE can be used both in NodeJS and in the browser:

 ```js
 import { form, label, input, button } from 'jste'